 - 1 course according to the selected major (or free track)

 The second-semester courses provide students with a more micro and firm-level perspective on innovation.
-Students develop the capabilities to manage innovation in firms and to address the entrepreneurial challenge by designing suitable business models to meet the goals of the new venture and succeed in the competitive environment.
+Students develop the capabilities to manage innovation in firms and to address the entrepreneurial challenge by designing suitable business models to meet the goals of the new venture and succeed in a competitive environment.

-at Bocconi (Milan) and /or abroad
+at Bocconi (Milan) and/or abroad

 1 Industry-specific elective chosen out of: